NetCordDev/NetCord/README.md

 ### Module-based Command Example

-Moreover, you can enhance your bot with module-based commands.
+Moreover, you can use a module-based approach.
 Here's an example of a `/greet` command that greets a specified user:

 ```cs
 public class GreetingModule : ApplicationCommandModule<SlashCommandContext>